About the current owner

 At other times the whole property was booked out by film crews (including Samson and Delilah), weddings, numerous events, television shows, even the US Batchelor was filmed on site.

-However, the stable base for the business since 2006 to now has been the repeat corporate client, booking a month at a time for up to 9 months a year, in one or both of the apartments.
+However, the stable base for the business since 2006 to now has been the repeat corporate client, booking a month at a time for up to 9 months a year, in one, two or three of the four apartments.

 Trade in your suburban home and come to a new opportunity …